The first Marshal Guarnaccia novel by Magdalen Nabb

 The novel starts with the discovery of the body of an elderly Englishman in his ground floor apartment.
 Despite the circumstances in which he seems to have been living, he turns out to be well-connected and from an upper class background.

-The Marshall is ill in bed with the flu and his junior officer, Bacci, has to work under his direction while also acting as an interpreter for the Carabinieri captain with the English detectives.
-But it is the Sicilian marshall who shows the deepest understanding of the personalities involved and uncovers the shocking truth.
+The Marshal is ill in bed with the flu and his junior officer, Bacci, has to work under his direction while also acting as an interpreter for the Carabinieri captain with the English detectives.
+But it is the Sicilian marshal who shows the deepest understanding of the personalities involved and uncovers the shocking truth.

 No comments: